toddaustin07/Heatmiser/README.md

 # heatmiser SmartThings Driver
 This is a SmartThings Edge Driver for heatmiser Hubs (neoHubs) and devices - specifically supporting thermostats (neoStat), plugs (neoPlug), and air (neoAir) device types.

-As an Edge driver, this offers completely local processing and requires no other applications running on your LAN (as compared to the former DTH/Groovy-based driver required an additional bridge application running somewhere on your network).
+As an Edge driver, this offers completely local processing and requires no other applications running on your LAN (as compared to the former DTH/Groovy-based driver, which required an additional bridge application running somewhere on your network).

 ## Supported States and Controls
 #### Thermostats